-140. The day after the Trump Tower meeting, GRU agents placed a Linux-based version of the GRU's X-Agent malware, programmed to communicate with the GRU-registered domain linuxkrnl.net, onto a DNC backup server nicknamed "Raider."
-Raider was located in Virginia, and served the purpose of backing up other DNC servers.

-- 141. The DNC discovered the GRU's X-Agent malware on its Raider backup server on October 21, 2016, when it detected Raider's attempts to contact the GRU-registered domain linuxkrnl.net.
+- 143. The day after the Trump Tower meeting, GRU agents placed a Linux-based version of the GRU's X-Agent malware, programmed to communicate with the GRU-registered domain linuxkrnl.net, 110 onto a DNC backup server nicknamed "Raider."
+Raider was located in Virginia, and served the purpose of backing up other DNC servers. - 144.
+The DNC discovered the GRU's X-Agent malware on its Raider backup server on October 21, 2016, when it detected Raider's attempts to contact the GRU-registered domain linuxkrnl.net.
 CrowdStrike performed a forensic analysis of Raider and confirmed that a Linux-based version of X-Agent, programmed to communicate with the GRU, was placed on Raider on June 10, 2016.
 Upon information and belief, the GRU was unable to exfiltrate any data from Raider because, a few hours after it placed malware on Raider, the DNC implemented a firewall rule that prevented the server from communicating with computers outside of the DNC network as part of its effort to limit the damage that GRU officers did to the DNC's computer network.
-However, later GRU cyberattacks (described in detail below) were more successful. - 142.
-On June 12, 2016, Assange appeared on a British television show and said that WikiLeaks would soon leak materials concerning the Democratic presidential candidate, adding "WikiLeaks has a very big year ahead." - 143.
-Two days after this ominous pronouncement, the DNC publicly announced that its systems had been hacked by Russian intelligence agencies; this was the first public statement that the Russians were interfering in the 2016 election.
-107 - 144.
-On June 15, 2016, GRU agents, including Osadchuk and Potemkin, began using their online persona Guccifer 2.0 to disseminate stolen DNC material, both through a GRU-operated website and through WikiLeaks. - 145.
-The strategic dissemination of DNC documents by the GRU continued unabated through June and early July 2016, including: - (a) On June 15, 2016, the GRU posted a pdf of a DNC-authored opposition research report on Trump from December 2015.
-109 - (b) On June 21, 2016, GRU operatives using the screenname Guccifer 2.0 released a batch of stolen DNC documents about Secretary Clinton, one day after Trump fired Corey Lewandowski on June 20.
-110

-- (c) On June 30, 2016, GRU operatives using the screenname Guccifer 2.0 released stolen DNC documents to the public, including research on Republican candidates and Secretary Clinton. - (d) On July 6, 2016, GRU operatives using the screenname Guccifer 2.0 released stolen DNC documents, including confidential DNC strategy documents related to the DNC's "counter-convention" to the RNC convention.
+However, later GRU cyberattacks (described in detail below) were more successful.

+- 145. On June 12, 2016, Assange appeared on a British television show and said that WikiLeaks would soon leak materials concerning the Democratic presidential candidate, adding "WikiLeaks has a very big year ahead."111 - 146.
+Two days after this ominous pronouncement, the DNC publicly announced that its systems had been hacked by Russian intelligence agencies; this was the first public statement that the Russians were interfering in the 2016 election.112 - 147.
+On June 15, 2016, GRU agents, including Osadchuk and Potemkin, began using their online persona Guccifer 2.0 to disseminate stolen DNC material, both through a GRU-operated website and through WikiLeaks.113 - 148.
+The strategic dissemination of DNC documents by the GRU continued unabated through June and early July 2016, including: - (a) On June 15, 2016, the GRU posted a pdf of a proprietary opposition research report on Trump that the DNC authored in December 2015.
+This report provided an early roadmap for how the Democratic party could approach messaging about Trump and his candidacy.
+Its publication gave the Democrats' opposition access to this roadmap, thus significantly reducing its value. - (b) On June 21, 2016, GRU operatives using the screenname Guccifer 2.0 released a batch of stolen DNC documents about Secretary Clinton, one day after Trump fired Corey Lewandowski on June 20.
+115 - (c) On June 30, 2016, GRU operatives using the screenname Guccifer 2.0 released stolen DNC documents to the public, including a DNC-authored research report on Republican candidates and Secretary Clinton.116 - (d) On July 6, 2016, GRU operatives using the screenname Guccifer 2.0 released stolen DNC documents, including confidential DNC strategy documents related to the DNC's "counter-convention" to the RNC convention.
+117 This plan lost its value once it became available in the public sphere.
 This was one day after FBI Director James Comey announced that no criminal charges would be brought against Secretary Clinton for maintaining a private email server during her time at the State Department.
+118